Formalization of the zigzag construction of path spaces of pushouts in homotopy type theory: Introduction

 \section{Introduction}

-Synthetic homotopy theory is a branch of type theory which treats types as homotopy spaces, with elements representing points, and identity types representing path spaces \citep{AW09}.
-An important discipline of synthetic homotopy theory is the study of path spaces, and in order to say anything meaningful about the path spaces of a type \(A\), the first step is often to construct a type family \(P : A \to \UU\) that is convenient to work with, and show that there is a fiberwise equivalence between this type family and the inductively defined based path spaces, \ie \((a_0 = a) \simeq P(a)\) for all \(a : A\).
+Synthetic homotopy theory is a branch of type theory which treats types as homotopy spaces, with elements representing points, and identity types representing path spaces \cite{AW09}.
+An important discipline of synthetic homotopy theory is the study of path spaces, and in order to say anything meaningful about the path spaces of a type \(A\), the first step is often to construct a type family \(P\) that is convenient to work with, and show that there is an equivalence \((a_0 = a) \simeq P(a)\) for all \(a : A\).
 A good choice of \(P\) can help proving results about truncatedness and connectivity of \(A\), \eg putting bounds on its non-trivial fundamental groups.

-A recent pre-print of Wärn \citep{War23} gives a novel pen-and-paper construction of such a convenient type family for an arbitrary pushout, and an informal proof of equivalence with the path spaces.
-Many constructions in homotopy theory arise as pushouts, such as spheres, suspensions, wedge sums, or smash products, so it is useful to have an explicit description of their path spaces.
-In particular, this construction enables a proof that \eg the pushout of \((n \ge 1)\)-truncated types along 0-truncated maps is \(n\)-truncated, as presented in the same paper.
-This result is not formalized here.

-We present the first formalization of the construction and a proof that it is fiberwise equivalent to the path spaces.
-We aim to be faithful to the intuition for various lemmas and proofs, which usually involve drawing diagrams, abstracting away bureaucratic path algebra and to some extent differences between dependent and non-dependent functions.
-Many of the diagrams are reproduced in the paper.
-Not all of the diagrammatic notations are standard, so the language is described in more detail in the appendix, \autoref{sec:diagrams}.